Can you use personal pronouns in IELTS Essays?

 - ‘This essay does not agree that…..’

-Also when we are writing an essay, we often have to give a general or public opinion and use referencing such as in this sentence I found from a student essay recently.
+When we are writing an essay we often have to give a general or public opinion and use referencing such as in this sentence I found from a student essay recently.

 ‘Many people believe that global warming is caused by Co2 from cars and emissions from factories..
 They say that regulations need to be put in place……..’